-Treatment: Just like for RSV, it is recommended to use a cool-mist humidifier, but it is also helpful to run a hot shower and let your child breathe in the steam.
+Just like for RSV, it is recommended to use a cool-mist humidifier, but it is also helpful to run a hot shower and let your child breathe in the steam.
 Try to keep your child comfortable, which may include giving acetaminophen as directed for pain from coughing.

 If the croup is severe, it might be recommended by your doctor that your child receive breathing treatments from the hospital.
 The breathing treatment is usually a simple mist that is emitted from a mask worn by the child.

-At Home Treatments for Croup
+At-Home Treatments for Croup

 My Son and His First Episode of the Croup Cough

-Symptoms: Whooping cough, also known as pertussis, is a contagious bacterial infection that is once again on the rise.
-It affects the lungs, bronchial tubes and larynx.
-It is known for the ‘whooping’ sound a child makes as they are inhaling after coughing fits.
+Whooping cough, also known as pertussis, is a contagious bacterial infection that is once again on the rise.
+It affects the lungs, bronchial tubes, and larynx.
+It is known for the "whooping" sound a child makes as they are inhaling after coughing fits.

-Treatment: At home, the best you can do is provide plenty of fluids, encourage your child to rest and give acetaminophen or ibuprofen as directed.
+At home, the best you can do is provide plenty of fluids, encourage your child to rest, and give acetaminophen or ibuprofen as directed.
 Keep the child away from any babies or infants—babies or infants who contract the infection can develop a secondary infection or pneumonia, which can be deadly for a baby.

-In fact, many hospitals and doctors are offering the vaccine to new parents after they have had a baby to protect the baby before he/she is able to get the vaccine.
+In fact, many hospitals and doctors are offering the vaccine to new parents after they have had a baby to protect the baby before they can get the vaccine.
 Why?
 Whooping cough can be deadly to infants and young babies.
 It is also recommended that any family members or caregivers who will be around the baby should get an updated vaccine.